oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     -   Validate the relationships between models

--   **Continuous**: Operations that are designed to run _indefinitely_ by reacting to updates in the datastore.
+-   **Continuous**: Operations that are designed to run _indefinitely_ by "reacting to updates" in the datastore.

     Examples:
     -   Updating the top `N` answers to a lesson